I remember sitting at my desk at Penn (suffering from spontaneous insomnia) and beginning to draft this post on gravitational ambition.

 And I believe that being with people who are active-optimists, who not only articulate and define their vision for the future but plan and work to make it better, will define my own future in entrepreneurship.
 Because these are the people I want to work with to build deeptech ventures.
 These are the people who, like me, are tired of building in the bits world (like another productivity software), who aim to shift tech towards impacting physical atoms with our engineering hands.
 These are the people who inspire me to become an ambitious, active-optimist.

-And though it is extremely likely that their vision, like mine, will fail and be a blip in the universe, the off-chance that it succeeds would define the next era.
-I intend to be a part of that community, where my ambition and optimism can collide with others to affect the world around us.
+And though it is extremely likely that their vision, like mine, will fail, the off-chance that it succeeds will define the next era.

 Finally, fear and ambition are not opposites.
 They are the same.
 Ambitions are scary because the odds are stacked against your success.
 And to fight against the fear and run towards your ambition is something admirable.